 Stunning as these treasures were, I was more fascinated by the rooms of the Harem, where Queen Mothers – the first wife to present each Sultan with a child – ruled over the political intrigue and gossip that inevitably ensued in an environment where dozens of women competed for the attentions of a single man.

-It quickly became apparent that a week would not suffice, so I cancelled my plans to visit other Turkish cities and spent 17 days just exploring Istanbul.
+It quickly became apparent that a week would not suffice, so I cancelled my plans to visit other cities and spent 17 days just exploring Istanbul, Turkey.
+It was one of the best decisions I have ever made, not only because of the diversity of things to do in Istanbul, but also because the prices in Istanbul are eminently affordable.
 The spice market, cheese market, and Grand Bazaar led me on merry walks through neighborhoods of crooked cobblestone streets, but enjoyable and historic as these places were, I realized that the Old Town Sultanahmet area was tourist central.
-To experience the real Istanbul, I would need to get out into the neighborhoods.
+To fully experience the myriad things to do in Istanbul and more fully immerse in Turkish culture, I would need to get out into the neighborhoods.

 Prior to arriving in Turkey, friends told me it was a liberal Moslem country, but I was unprepared for just how liberal.
 In addition to allowing non-Muslims to attend prayer services, I noted that alcohol is freely available and women have the legal right to attend university, hold jobs, vote, and hold political office.
 In 2002, Turkish law was revised to grant women equal rights in matters regarding marriage, divorce, and property.
 Turkish women are also free to dress as they choose, including everything from Western style tank tops and short dresses to traditional black burqas that cover everything but the eyes and hands.
 The majority of Turkish women, however, wear the hijab, a scarf that covers the head and shoulders, paired with an ankle-length coat, a choice that I would soon learn has as much to do with politics as it does fashion.